 Jägermeister is an herbal, bitter liqueur from Germany made of a secret blend of over 50 herbs, fruits, and spices.
 It is a popular spirit that is easy to spot in any bar and liquor store you walk into.

 01 of 12

 The surfer on acid is a longtime favorite and one of the best ways to enjoy Jägermeister.
 The taste is tropical and invigorating, and the recipe is extremely easy, requiring just three ingredients: Jägermeister, coconut rum, and pineapple juice.
-It's perfect for happy hour and a perfect candidate for a tasty jello shot.
+It's perfect for happy hour and a great candidate for a tasty jello shot.

 02 of 12

 03 of 12

 If you need more proof that Jägermeister can work in tropical drinks, try the German vacation.
-The liqueur is mixed with a nice gold rum.
-Add to that ginger and orgeat syrups, a touch of lemon, then a healthy dose of Peychaud's Bitters.
-The depth of flavors is quite impressive, and you'll enjoy it to the very last sip.
+The liqueur is mixed with a nice gold rum, ginger and orgeat syrups, a touch of lemon, then a healthy dose of Peychaud's Bitters.
+The depth of flavors is quite impressive and enjoyable to the very last sip.

 05 of 12